Skip to footer content

 PYTHON

-In the above example, a ChromePdfRenderer() object is created, and the RenderingOptions.CreatePdfFormsFromHtml value is set as true, which enables the forms in the PDF file.
+In the above example, a ChromePdfRenderer() object is created, and the RenderingOptions.CreatePdfFormsFromHtml value is set to True, which enables the forms in the PDF file.
 The RenderHtmlAsPdf method is used to pass the HTML string as a parameter.

 How to Generate PDF Forms in Python, Figure 6: PDF Form PDF Form